Kelly brilliant on mound, D-backs beat skidding Giants 7-0 – KION546

 AP Sports Writer

+PHOENIX (AP) — The Kelly-Kelly battery made sure the Arizona Diamondbacks kept up their run of good baseball.

-PHOENIX (AP) — Merrill Kelly threw eight innings of three-hit ball, Carson Kelly had a pair of doubles and the Arizona Diamondbacks beat the skidding San Francisco Giants 7-0 on Monday night.
+Merrill Kelly threw eight innings of three-hit ball, catcher Carson Kelly added a pair of doubles and the Diamondbacks beat the skidding San Francisco Giants 7-0 on Monday night.

+Arizona has won three of four since the All-Star break, playing arguably its best chunk of games all season.

+“Just a really good, clean game,” Diamondbacks manager Torey Lovullo said.
+“I just want to emphasize that when we do things right, it looks very good.
+I want us to keep working hard every single day so we have more days like this.

 It was a rare blemish in another stellar performance for the 33-year-old Kelly (10-5), who lowered his ERA to 3.04.
 He sliced through San Francisco’s lineup with precision, striking out seven and walking none.

+“He had excellent command,” Giants manager Gabe Kapler said.
+“He just wasn’t in the middle of the plate very often.
+He was all over the corners.
+He mixes pitches well and worked fast, efficiently and with a ton of confidence.”

-The struggling Giants have dropped all five games since the All-Star break.
+The struggling Giants have dropped five straight.
 They were swept by the rival Dodgers in a four-game series over the weekend.

 Arizona’s Josh Rojas had two hits and an RBI.
 He also had a career-high three stolen bases — swiping second base once and third base twice — to push his season total to 11.
 Carson Kelly continued his recent tear with a two-run double in the sixth and another double in the eighth.